nqcm/synonyms-in-quran/docs/S/settle-someone.md

 ### Meaning

-It means to make something full of life, to make it thrive, to make someone or some place prosperous. (:material-book: MTFQ)
+It means to make something full of life, to make it thrive, to make someone or some place prosperous[^MTFQ].

-According to ibn Faaris it also has the meaning of preservation, longevity and persistence. (:material-book: Maqaees)
+According to ibn Faaris it also has the meaning of preservation, longevity and persistence[^MQL].

 Sometimes we can capture the meaning of a word better if we look at its opposite.
-The opposite of عمر (as an intransitive verb) is to destroy, to ruin, to wreck, to vandalize. (:material-book: MTFQ).
+The opposite of عمر (as an intransitive verb) is to destroy, to ruin, to wreck, to vandalize[^MTFQ].
 So عمر means to make something thrive and prosper, and the opposite of it is to destroy something.

 We find both these words in a single hadeeth.
 While describing the signs of near Qiyamah, Rasulullah (ﷺ) said: